-Trump softens rhetoric after Iranian missile attacks, sees Iran 'standing down'
+Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 Analysts said Iran wanted to avoid any conventional military conflict with superior U.S. forces.

+The top U.S. military officer told reporters he believed Iran was trying to kill U.S. troops.

+“I believe ... (the strikes) were intended to cause structural damage, destroy vehicles and equipment and aircraft and to kill personnel.
+That’s my own personal assessment,” Army General Mark Milley, chairman of the Joint Chiefs of Staff, said.

-After the Iranian missile attack, state television showed footage of the Soleimani burial, with hundreds of people chanting “God is greatest” when the strikes were announced over loudspeakers.
+After the Iranian missile attack, Iranian state television showed footage of the Soleimani burial, with hundreds of people chanting: “God is greatest” when the strikes were announced over loudspeakers.
 “His revenge was taken and now he can rest in peace,” Iranian television said.

-Hours after the Iranian missile strike, a Ukrainian airliner crashed shortly after take-off from Tehran on Wednesday, killing all 176 people on board.
-A Canadian security source said the initial assessment of Western intelligence agencies is that the plane was not brought down by a missile.
+Hours after the Iranian missile strike, a Ukrainian airliner crashed shortly after takeoff from Tehran on Wednesday, killing all 176 people on board.
+A Canadian security source said Western intelligence agencies’ initial assessment was that the plane was not brought down by a missile.

-Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland, Jeff Mason, Matt Spetalnick and Eric Beech in Washington,; Writing by Alistair Bell and Arshad Mohammed; Editing by William Maclean and Howard Goller
+Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi and Babak Dehghanpisheh in Dubai, Phil Stewart, Steve Holland, Jeff Mason, Matt Spetalnick, Eric Beech and Makini Brice in Washington; Writing by Alistair Bell and Arshad Mohammed; Editing by Howard Goller and Peter Cooney